guildai/guild.ai/pages/flags.md

   *start*, *end*, and an optional value count.

 [`logspace`](#logspace)
-: Specifies an evently spaced sequence along a log-linear scale with *start*, *end*, an optional value count, and an optional logarithmic base.
+: Specifies an evenly spaced sequence along a log-linear scale with *start*, *end*, an optional value count, and an optional logarithmic base.